German businesses glad US entry ban is over | DW | 08.11.2021

 The 20-month US entry ban due to COVID-19 is finally a thing of the past.
 German companies are happy to return to business as usual.

-As of November 11, 2021, fully vaccinated and tested EU citizens can travel to the US again after more than one and a half years.
+As of November 11, 2021, fully vaccinated and tested EU citizens can travel to the US again after more than 1 1/2 years.
 The United States has finally ended its COVID-induced entry ban.

 German corporate leaders are breathing a sigh of relief, according to Volker Treier, foreign trade expert at the Association of German Chambers of Industry and Commerce (DIHK).
 "This is because for German businesses, the US is their top investment location, a crucial export market and the third-largest trading partner," Treier told DW.

-The DIHK says there are currently over 5,500 German firms with subsidiaries in the US, creating almost 900,000 jobs and a combined annual turnover of some $532 billion (€461 billion).
+The DIHK said there are currently over 5,500 German firms with subsidiaries in the US, creating almost 900,000 jobs and a combined annual turnover of some $532 billion (€461 billion).

-The US-German annual trade volume is estimated to be €171.5 billion.
-German exports account for €103.8 billion.
-More than 8% of all German shipments abroad are destined for the US market, especially products for key industries such as automotive, chemical, electronics and engineering.
+The US-German annual trade volume is estimated to be €171.5 billion, and German exports account for €103.8 billion.
+More than 8% of all German shipments abroad are destined for the US market, especially products for key industries such as the automotive, chemical, electronics and engineering sectors.

 With 8.6% of all German exports headed for the US, the latter remains Germany's most important sales market just ahead of China, which receives 8% of German shipments abroad, according to figures by the German Economy Ministry.
 In 2020, the largest proportion of German imports (11.4%) came from China, with the US in third position (6.6%) behind the Netherlands.